Toandz1125/Toandz1125/README.md

 # <img width="40" src="https://em-content.zobj.net/source/samsung/260/dizzy_1f4ab.png">About Me:
 <div align="center">
-  A fun, friendly person who likes to study, listen to music, play the guitar, and go jogging.
-Looking forward to having a development team that always wants to improve themselves and learn new things.
+  A funny and friendly person who likes to study, listen to music, play the guitar, and go jogging.
+Looking forward to having a development team and always wants to improve themselves and learn new things.
 I look forward to finding many opportunities to develop myself.
 </div>

 ## 🌐 Socials: